Junior Eurovision Song Contest 2017: Voting

 The results were determined by national juries and an online audience vote.
 Every country used a national jury that consisted of three music industry professionals and two kids aged between 10 and 15 who were citizens of the country they represent.
 The first phase of the online voting started on 24 November 2017 when a recap of all the rehearsal performances were shown on the official website before the viewers could vote.
 Following this recap, voters had the option to watch longer one-minute clips from each participant's rehearsal.
 This first round of voting ended on 26 November at 15:59 CET.
 The second phase of the online voting took place during the live show and started after the last performance and was open for 15 minutes.
 International viewers could vote for a minimum of three countries and a maximum of five.
 For the first time, viewers could also vote for their own country's song.

 The number of points were determined by the percentage of votes received.
 The public vote counted for 50% of the final result, while the other 50% came from the professional juries.

 Trophy

 The trophy was designed by Kjell Engman of the Swedish glass company Kosta Boda.
 Engman also designed the adult contest trophy.
 From this year, the design of the trophy was unified and awarded to the subsequent winners.
 The main trophy was a glass microphone with colored lines inside the upper part, which symbolize the flow of sound.

-Opening
+Contest overview

+The event took place on 26 November 2017 at 18:00 GET (16:00 CET).
+Sixteen countries participated, with the running order published on 20 November 2017.
+All the countries competing were eligible to vote with the jury vote, as well as participating and non-participating countries under an aggregated international online vote, eligible to vote.
+Russia won with 188 points.
+Georgia came second with 185 points and won the jury vote, with Australia, the Netherlands (who won the online vote), and Belarus completing the top five.
+Macedonia, Albania, Portugal, Ireland, Cyprus occupied the bottom five positions.

-The show was opened by last year's winner Mariam Mamadashvili performing her entry with a choir and was followed by the flag parade accompanied by the theme song "Shine Bright", composed by Giga Kukhianidze and Gordon Bonello.
+The opening of the show featured last year's winner Mariam Mamadashvili performing her winning entry "Mzeo" with a choir and was followed by the traditional flag parade accompanied by the theme song "Shine Bright", composed by Giga Kukhianidze and Gordon Bonello.